 York maze is a place which I have heard so much about and living at the moment in the city.
 I thought that there was not a better time to visit the maze and get lost than this summer.
 This year they have decided to do the maze in the theme of dinosaurs.
 As it is 25 Years since the release of Jurassic Park.
 If I am honest the reason why we have not visited before this time.
 Maybe this is because I thought it was expensive for a maze at £14.95 for adults.
 This visit has changed my mind about the York Maze.

 We visited on a warm Sunday afternoon so I expected it to be busy.
 With people wanting to make the most of the nice weather.
 We arrived at York Maze around 1pm and actually did not end up leaving till close at 6.30.
 We would have loved more time which is always a sign of a good day.
 There was plenty that we did not manage to get done.
 This included The House of Cornfusion, The Pig Racing, and the shows.
 These are something which I think we are going to have to go back and do one day.

 Of course, we did manage to do a lot of things during the afternoon at the maze.
-We completed the whole maze without getting too lost in which is a bonus we went to every check point which there are 6 of in around an hour of been in the maze.
-I have been told by a member of staff it should take you around an hour and half with a map.
-Which is available when you buy your ticket for £1.50 which has a map and compass so I am pretty proud we managed to do it without.
+We completed the whole maze without getting too lost in which is a bonus.
+We went to every checkpoint which there are 6 of in around an hour of being in the maze.
+I have been told by a member of staff it should take you around an hour and a half with a map.
+Which is available when you buy your ticket for £1.50 which has a map and compass I am pretty proud we managed to do it without.

 Have you been to York Maze if so what were your thoughts?